TiarkRompf/cs502/project1.md

 before going to the next step.

-At the end of the project, we will be able to parse mathematical expressions with single digit numbers, addition, subtraction, multiplication, division, and parentheses.
+At the end of the project, we will be able to parse mathematical expressions with single digit numbers, addition, substraction, multiplication, division, and parentheses.
 Our parser will generate an intermediate representation in the form of an Abstract Syntax Tree (AST).
 The definition of the AST is the one used during the lecture.

 In parallel, we will implement a generator that converts the AST into x86_64 code.

-Note: The tests run x86_64 assembly code.
-MacBooks with ARM CPUs are not supported.

 Here is a small example of what we will be able to generate by the end of the project: